 Myositis is best diagnosed by someone who is very familiar with the condition.
 This is usually a rheumatologist, a type of doctor that is an expert in autoimmune disease and arthritis, or a neurologist, a type of doctor that is an expert in the nervous system.

 The doctor will take a thorough history and will then perform a complete physical examination.
-Following this various tests will be arranged to confirm PM or DM and to rule out other possible conditions.
+Following this various tests will be arranged to confirm Polymyositis and Dermatomyositis and to rule out other possible conditions.

 Other causes of inflammation in the muscles that are not related to myositis include: certain medications and drugs, hormone imbalances (thyroid, cortisone), infections, and rare genetic conditions.

-If a diagnosis of PM or DM is confirmed in a patient, they should be screened for cancer as well.
+If a diagnosis of Polymyositis and Dermatomyositis is confirmed in a patient, they should be screened for cancer as well.

 Common Tests to Diagnose Myositis